Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

 \subsubsection{Spatial Consistency}

-Since our TCMP is a two-stage framework, the second stage mainly aims for trajectory refinement.
-It will be more convenient to add spatial permutation in the second stage with less computation cost.
-First, we apply spatial permutation including flipping and random noise to the trajectories from the first stage.
-These augmented input will be processed by our refinement module and generate the offset to the groundtruth and classification scores.
-Under the spatial permutation and disturbance, we assume that the output of the network should also be self-consistent, meaning the outputs have strong stability.
+Since our MISC is a two-stage framework, the second stage mainly aims for trajectory refinement.
+It will be more convenient to add spatial permutation in the second stage with less computational cost.
+First, we apply spatial permutation function $Z$, including flipping and random noise, to the trajectories from the first stage.
+The refinement module will process these augmented inputs and generate the offset to the ground truth and classification scores.
+Under the small spatial permutation and disturbance, we assume that the outputs of the network should also be self-consistent, meaning that the outputs have strong stability or tolerance to noise.
+Compared with data augmentation, it is explicit regularization.
+Then the spatial consistency constraint $\mathcal{L}_{spa}$ is as follows:

-Since we process the input sequence by sequence in trajectory refinement module, we do not need care about the matching problem.
-It is exactly a one-on-one matching problem.
-Therefore, spatial consistency in more like a inner-input problem while temporal consistency is a intra-input problem.
-Suppose the spatial permutation function is $Z$, the spatial consistency loss $\mathcal{L}_{spa}$ follows: